-We conduct ablations on each atomic capability to analyze which capability is driving the most gains in \method.
-For each iteration, we prepare an ablated \method training dataset after we exclude each atomic capability in the data generation step (Step 2).
+We conduct ablations on each atomic capability to analyze which capability drives the most gains in \method.
+For each iteration, we prepare an ablated \method training dataset after excluding each atomic capability in the data generation step (Step 2).
 Tab.~\ref{tab:loo} shows the average drop in relative performance across multimodal benchmarks (\S\ref{subsec:benchmarks}) when we ablate each atomic capability.
 The results indicate that all atomic capabilities contribute non-trivially to \method's performance.

-\PAR{Atomic Capability Selection.} The original \original data curation process lays out 8 of the 10 atomic capabilities in \method; the two others (object interaction and shape attribution) we identify manually from inspecting the dataset.
+\PAR{Atomic Capability Selection.} The original \original data curation process lays out 8 of the 10 atomic capabilities in \method; we identify the two others (object interaction and shape attribution) manually from inspecting the dataset.
 We acknowledge that alternative taxonomies are possible depending on specific training goals, and we view our 10 atomic capabilities as a practical starting point rather than a definitive set.

-\PAR{Non-Orthogonality of Capabilities.} We agree that perfect orthogonality is neither achievable nor necessary for our framework.
-Real-world visual reasoning naturally involves overlapping skills—for example, spatial reasoning often co-occurs with object recognition.
+\PAR{Non-Orthogonality of Capabilities.} We acknowledge that perfect orthogonality is neither achievable nor necessary for our framework.
+Real-world visual reasoning naturally involves overlapping skills, for example, spatial reasoning often co-occurs with object recognition.
 The correlation analysis in Fig.~\ref{fig:capability_correlation} reveals these natural dependencies, which we view as a feature rather than a limitation.
 The key insight is that combining multiple capabilities, even correlated ones, requires the model to integrate more visual information, which increases information density.

 \PAR{Implicit Assumption of Object Recognition.} Fig.~\ref{fig:capability_inflation} shows that object recognition is frequently implicitly assumed during question generation.
 Object recognition serves as a foundational capability that often appears alongside other skills, similar to how reading comprehension is fundamental to many NLP tasks.
 Rather than undermining decomposability, this reflects the hierarchical nature of visual reasoning where basic perception enables higher-level reasoning.
 This foundational role is consistent with the design of vision-centric instruction tuning, where grounding responses in specific objects is essential for meaningful visual understanding.